nbarbaste/TP3_HBase/README.md

 This repository contains the .java for the HBase TP (REPL)

-Command to execute the REPL on the cluster: yarn jar <JAR> HBaseTest
+Command to execute the REPL on the cluster: yarn jar TP3_HBase.jar HBaseTest